Iceberg that sank the Titanic: Metaphorical use

 Not only Titanic, which stands for luxury, but also the iceberg has inspired numerous authors and visual artists.
 It was common to depict the iceberg as a monster in caricatures.
 Religious authors denounced a lack of respect for God and the forces of nature, which included the iceberg.
 The ice warnings that had been ignored by Titanic appeared as "the writing on the wall".
 Meanwhile, in leftist publications, the iceberg was sometimes compared to the proletariat: It was causing capitalism (Titanic) to sink.

 As a product of a Belfast shipyard, Titanic could also be seen as a symbol of Protestant pride – which was in danger of being sunk by the cool "iceberg dynamics" of Irish nationalism.
 The building and sinking of Titanic took place at the same time as the debates on Irish Home Rule.
 In the radio play The Iceberg (1975), Stewart Parker, a Northern Irish playwright, allows the ghosts of two shipyard workers who perished during the construction of Titanic to speak about the Northern Ireland conflict.

-Author Stephen Kern sees an analogy between Titanic disaster and the Sarajevo assassination that helped trigger the First World War: The icebergs on the steamer's route would stand in an analogy to the eight assassins who waited for Franz Ferdinand's carriage.
+Author Stephen Kern sees an analogy between the Titanic disaster and the Sarajevo assassination that helped trigger the First World War: The icebergs on the steamer's route would stand in an analogy to the eight assassins who waited for Franz Ferdinand's carriage.
 In 2012, for example, Shetsova compared Russia under Putin to Titanic in search of its iceberg.

 New metaphors or perspectives place the fatal iceberg, for example, within the context of climate change.
 The sea ice is receding and the melting of the Greenland glaciers will initially create more icebergs.
 However, due to global warming, the probability of large icebergs reaching the 45th parallel and endangering shipping there is decreasing.
 Sometimes icebergs are no longer seen as a threat, but as the freshwater source of the future.